Boy Scouts chief apologizes for Trump political comments

 WASHINGTON — The head of the Boy Scouts apologized Thursday for President Donald Trump's remarks this week at a gathering of thousands of scouts, saying "political rhetoric" should never have been inserted into the event.

-In a letter posted online, Chief Scout Executive for the Boy Scouts of America Michael Surbaugh apologized to those "offended by the political rhetoric that was inserted into the jamboree.
+In a letter posted online, MIchael Surbaugh, the chief scout executive for the Boy Scouts of America, apologized to those "offended by the political rhetoric that was inserted into the jamboree.
 That was never our intent."

-Trump spoke before 40,000 boy scouts Monday in West Virginia and at times he treated it more like a campaign rally than a president addressing a non-partisan organization sponsoring a large youth gathering.
+Trump spoke before 40,000 Boy Scouts on Monday in West Virginia and at times he treated the event more like a campaign rally than a president who was addressing a non-partisan organization sponsoring a large youth gathering.

 Surbaugh noted that there was a long-standing tradition of the Boy Scouts inviting presidents to speak at the Jamboree, but he said it was "in no way an endorsement of any person, party or policies."